 According to the Les Mills website, Body Balance is suitable for all levels.
 It provides a good introduction to yoga for those new to the practice and provides options for the more experienced.
 Body Balance is a low-impact exercise class, making it perfect for people who like a less intense workout.
 According to Les Mills, the workout burns up to 390 calories.

 You can find Body Balance classes offered at gyms around the country, and you can also stream the classes online with a subscription so you can workout at home.
 The workout is done barefoot and a yoga mat is optional.

-Each BodyBalance class is formatted to include 55 minutes of exercise.
-The class begins with a tai chi warm-up of flowing moves.
-Next, is a series of yoga movements including; sun salutations, to warm up the body, followed by standing stretches, balances and hip openers.
-Once that segment is complete, you will move to the floor for core work, twists and bends.
-The class then ends with meditation and observation of the effects of the class on the body and mental state.
+Body Balance classes are 30 to 55 minutes in length.
+The class begins with a tai chi warm-up of flowing moves to center the mind and warm the body.
+Next, is a series of yoga and Pilates movements to strengthen and stretch the muscles.
+The class concludes with meditation and observation of the effects of the class on the body and mental state.

 Body Balance classes are formatted to accommodate a wide range of fitness levels.
 However, expectant mothers may need to take special precautions during class to ensure the safety of both mother and baby.
-Les Mills provides a list of golden rules for expectant mothers to follow during class at BodyBalance.com (see Resources).
+Les Mills encourages expectant moms to consult their doctors before trying Body Balance.